wp-plugins/custom-google-talk-chatback/readme.txt

 Embed links to your Google Talk Chatback.
 Display different things when online or offline.
 The plugin is made to be highly customizable.

-Features:
+**Features:**

 * Custom "start chat link" and "offline text".
 Use text or image.
 * Display things depending on if the user is online or offline
 * Widget, Shortcode and Template Tag support

+**Contact**

+Go to the [Plugin Home Page over at Intervaro Web Agency](http://intervaro.se/custom-google-talk-chatback-wordpress-plugin) to give feedback or propose a feature!

 Special thanks to [Israelwebdev](http://israelwebdev.wordpress.com/2009/02/05/google-talk-status-api-in-php) who made the script that makes it possible to check if a user is online or offline.

-Go to the [Plugin Home Page over at Intervaro Web Agency](http://intervaro.se/custom-google-talk-chatback-wordpress-plugin) to give feedback or propose a feature!

 == Installation ==